Townhouse in La Carihuela

 Tasteful and modern décor runs throughout the property and everything you will require for your stay is provided ( including iron & board, a new washing machine, toaster, a proper kettle – the important and often forgotten things in a holiday villa! ).
 Also included is a Remoska which allows you cook things as you would in an oven – it roasts a chicken to absolute perfection.
 Hot water for showers etc. is available on demand via a fully-automated boiler (new boiler installed February 2011).

-Also provided is a DVD player and TV with UK Sky satellite for TV and radio (availability of channels is currently - Feb 2014 - variable but we will let you know); lots of beach towels and a (varying) number of beach toys and sunbeds for use on the terrace or by the pool.
+Also provided is a DVD player and TV with UK Sky satellite for TV and radio (availability of channels is currently - Feb 2014 - variable, but there are still lots of channels to watch); lots of beach towels and a (varying) number of beach toys and sunbeds for use on the terrace or by the pool.

 There is a decent computer ( Windows 8 - but with traditional option!) and broadband and Wi-Fi internet access normally available for your use, please note this cannot be absolutely guaranteed as we do not have an onsite IT assistance contract (that would increase the rent by about £50 a week!).